Apostille & Document Legalization Services in Charlotte, NC

 2. Document Review

-We confirm requirements and check that your documents are prepared correctly.
-(Important: Some records, such as birth or marriage certificates, must come directly from the issuing office.)
+(Important: Vital records such as birth or marriage certificates must be certified and come directly from the issuing office.)

 3. Submission to the Proper Authority